 For many people struggling with an addiction to Vicodin and other opioid pain relievers, a treatment program offers them the best chances for a successful long-term recovery.
 Both inpatient and outpatient treatment programs have advantages and disadvantages, and choosing between them should be done in close consultation with a qualified medical professional specializing in addiction.

-To learn more about the treatment options available for Vicodin addiction or to learn how long Vicodin lasts in your system, please contact Apex Recovery today.
+To learn more about the treatment options available for Vicodin addiction or to learn how long Vicodin lasts in your system, please contact the Apex San Diego Recovery facility today.
 Our knowledgeable and compassionate staff can help guide you through the steps you need to take so that you or your loved one can get the help they need to overcome their Vicodin addiction.